-- My Oracle Support note 555.1 Oracle Database 19c Important Recommended One-off Patches contains a list of patches of particular importance for Oracle Database 19c. - My Oracle Support note 2118136.2 contains a download assistant to help you select the updates, revisions, Patch Set Updates (PSU), SPU (CPU), Bundle Patches, Patchsets, and Base Releases that you need for your environment.
+- My Oracle Support note 2118136.2 contains a download assistant to help you select the updates that you need for your environment.
 Oracle highly recommends that you start here. - My Oracle Support note 1227443.1 contains a list of Oracle Database PSU/BP/Update/ Revision known issues.
 This note provides information about all known issues notes for Oracle Database, Oracle Grid Infrastructure, and the Oracle JavaVM Component (OJVM).

-- Oracle Database 19c Important Recommended One-off Patches (Doc ID 555.1)

-- My Oracle Support Note 2118136.2

-- My Oracle Support Note 1227443.1
+- My Oracle Support Note 2118136.2 - My Oracle Support Note 1227443.1